 The Child- and Youth-Friendly Land-Use and Transportation Planning Guidelines are an invaluable tool for any professional planner or transportation expert looking to achieve transportation and land-use arrangements that meet the needs of children and youth - and everyone else.
 The Guidelines have been adapted for each of Canada's ten provinces, as well as for rural communities.
-Check out the Guidelines for your province at www.kidsonthemove.ca.
+The guidelines for Ontario are available at http://richardgilbert.ca/Files/2005/Guidelines,%20 Ontario%20(Web).pdf